Aitashan/livewire-poll-app/README.md

 3. add the livewire directive to the app layout with the new component name.

-4. laslty we index all the polls using forelse and foreach loops on the page.
+4. laslty we index all the polls using forelse and foreach loops on the new poll.blade view.

+## Livewire Events.